rails/rails/guides/source/action_controller_overview.md

 params.expect(book: [ :title, chapters_attributes: [[ :title ]] ])
 ```

-Example 4: Imagine a scenario where you have parameters representing a product
+**Example 4**: Imagine a scenario where you have parameters representing a product
 name, and a hash of arbitrary data associated with that product, and you want to
 permit the product name attribute and also the whole data hash: